Your Medication Coverage May Be At Risk

 A Brief History of Compounding

-At one time, nearly all prescriptions were compounded.
-With the advent of mass drug manufacturing in the 1950s and ‘60s, compounding rapidly declined.
-The pharmacist’s role as a preparer of medications quickly changed to that of a dispenser of manufactured dosage forms, and most pharmacists no longer were trained to compound medications.
-However, the “one-size-fits-all” nature of many mass-produced medications meant that some patients’ needs were not being met
+In the past, nearly all prescriptions were compounded.
+With the advent of mass drug manufacturing in the 1950s and 1960s, compounding rapidly declined.
+The pharmacist’s role as a tailor of medications quickly changed to that of a dispenser of manufactured dosage forms, and most pharmacists no longer were trained to compound medications.
+However, the “one-size-fits-all” nature of many mass-produced medications meant that some patients’ needs were not being met.

 Will My Insurance Company Cover My Compounds?